-The HIT is internally managed and as such does not employ the services of an investment adviser, administrator, underwriter, or distributor, among other separate fund service providers (together "Service
+The HIT is internally managed and as such does not employ the services of an investment adviser, administrator, underwriter, or distributor, among other separate fund service providers (together "Service Entities").

-Entities").
 Typically, Service Entities may be held liable to a fund for certain losses or expenses, such as those arising from an act of negligence or malfeasance; an allegation of such act leading to litigation; or an operational error, such as a valuation or trading error.
 To the extent the HIT suffers such a loss or incurs such an expense due to the action of its internal management, which is not reimbursed by insurance proceeds, such losses or expenses would be paid out of fund assets rather than out of the assets of the Service Entity.

-18. Risks of Failure of Technology and Related Systems and Cybersecurity Breaches
+18. Risks of Technology Systems Failures and Related Cybersecurity Incidents

 The HIT and its significant service providers, including but not limited to the transfer agent and the custodian as well as their underlying service providers (collectively, the "Service Providers"), are heavily dependent on proprietary and third-party technology and infrastructure and on related operational and information systems, networks and functions (collectively, "Systems") to perform necessary business activities.
 The Systems may be vulnerable to significant damage and disruption arising from Systems failures or cybersecurity incidents.
+Cybersecurity incidents include, but are not limited to, gaining unauthorized access to Systems (e.g., through "hacking" or malicious software coding) for purposes of misappropriating assets or sensitive information, corrupting data, or causing operational disruption.
 In addition, the HIT and its service providers may be even more reliant on such Systems in times of emergencies or other significant disruptions affecting business operations when more personnel carry out their duties remotely for extended periods.
 Work from home arrangements, if any, by the HIT or its service providers could increase all of the above risks, create additional data and informational accessibility concerns, and make the HIT or its service providers susceptible to operational disruptions, any of which could adversely impact their operations.
 Furthermore, the HIT or its service providers may be appealing targets for cybersecurity threats such as hacking and malware.
-Systems failures include malfunctions, failures, user error and misconduct arising from employees and agents, natural disasters, pandemics, epidemics or other events (whether foreseeable or unforeseeable).
-Cybersecurity incidents include intentional (e.g., hacking) and unintentional events or activity (e.g., user error).
-Systems failures and cybersecurity incidents may result in (i) proprietary or confidential information or data being stolen, released, corrupted or rendered unavailable, (ii) loss of operational capacity, including from denial-of-service attacks (i.e., efforts to make network services unavailable to intended users), and (iii) the misappropriation of HIT assets or sensitive information, among other consequences.
+Systems failures include malfunctions, failures, user error and misconduct arising from employees and agents, natural disasters, pandemics, epidemics or other events (whether foreseeable or unforeseeable). incidents include intentional (e.g., hacking) and unintentional events or activity (e.g., user error).
+Systems failures and cybersecurity incidents may result in (i) proprietary or confidential information or data being stolen, released, corrupted or rendered unavailable, (ii) loss of operational capacity, including from denial-ofservice attacks (i.e., efforts to make network services unavailable to intended users), and (iii) the misappropriation of HIT assets or sensitive information, among other consequences.
 Any such events could negatively impact the Systems and may have significant adverse impacts on the HIT and its Participants.
+Recently, geopolitical tensions may have increased the scale and sophistication of deliberate attacks, particularly those from nation-states or from entities with nation-state backing.